RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 #Charin_Position.Stream and #Linein_Position.Stream.

-If the option is 'N' and #Outcome is set nonzero, #Outcome shall be 1, or be the number of characters (or the number of lines if Operation is ‘LINES') which could be read from the stream before resetting.
+If the option is 'N' and #Outcome is set nonzero, #Outcome shall be 1, or be the number of characters (or the number of lines if Operation is 'LINES') which could be read from the stream before resetting.

 If the option is 'C', #Outcome is set to zero if: